 Trastuzumab emtansine, like trastuzumab, binds to domain IV of the HER2 extracellular domain (ECD), as well as to Fcγ receptors and complement C1q.
 In addition, trastuzumab emtansine, like trastuzumab, inhibits shedding of the HER2 ECD, inhibits signalling through the phosphatidylinositol 3-kinase (PI3-K) pathway, and mediates antibody-dependent cell-mediated cytotoxicity (ADCC) in human breast cancer cells that overexpress HER2.

 DM1, the cytotoxic component of trastuzumab emtansine, binds to tubulin.
-By inhibiting tubulin polymerization, both DM1 and trastuzumab emtansine cause cells to arrest in the G2/M phase of the cell cycle, ultimately leading to apoptotic cell death.
+By inhibiting tubulin polymerisation, both DM1 and trastuzumab emtansine cause cells to arrest in the G2/M phase of the cell cycle, ultimately leading to apoptotic cell death.
 Results from in vitro cytotoxicity assays show that DM1 is 20-200 times more potent than taxanes and vinca alkaloids.

 The MCC linker is designed to limit systemic release and increase targeted delivery of DM1, as demonstrated by detection of very low levels of free DM1 in plasma.